-No. 2 Oklahoma holds on for 40-35 win over Tulane
+No. 2 Oklahoma holds off Tulane 40-35 to avoid big upset

-NORMAN, Okla.
-(AP) — Spencer Rattler passed for 304 yards, and No. 2 Oklahoma beat Tulane 40-35 on Saturday in a game that was relocated from New Orleans because of Hurricane Ida.
+The Sooners then nearly let the Green Wave claim their first win over a Top 10 opponent since 1973.
+Spencer Rattler passed for 304 yards and a touchdown and No. 2 Oklahoma, playing a road game on its home field, narrowly avoided a shocking upset by holding on for a 40-35 victory over Tulane on Saturday.

+“That was one of the hardest hitting teams, one of the most physical teams I’ve played,” Rattler said.
+“They came out there, and they played great, better than us, for sure.
+They wanted to win more than us.
+You could tell it.
+We have to be cleaner, sharper, and have to be better.”

-Oklahoma led by five in the fourth quarter and Tulane had possession, but quarterback Michael Pratt ran for 12 yards on a fourth-and-13 play.
-Tulane turned the ball over on downs, and Oklahoma ran out the clock.
+The Sooners, who led 40-22 early in the fourth quarter, gave up a pair of late touchdowns.
+Tulane had fourth-and-13 just short of midfield with just under two minutes to go when quarterback Michael Pratt ran for only 12 yards and the Green Wave turned the ball over on downs.
+The Sooners ran out the clock.

+“The second half, I think clearly our team felt like the game was over,” Oklahoma coach Lincoln Riley said.
+“That’s obviously my job to make sure our mentality is right.
+I don’t think it was.
+I think we were playing well at that point and had separated a little bit.
+And then you could just see we weren’t quite the same team coming out.”

-Oklahoma’s Gabe Brkic tied an FBS record with three field goals of 50 or more yards, and Marvin Mims had five catches for 117 yards for the Sooners (1-0).
+Oklahoma’s Gabe Brkic tied an FBS record with three field goals of 50 or more yards, and Marvin Mims had five catches for 117 yards.

+Rattler, a preseason first-team AP All-American, completed 30 of 39 passes, ran for a score and threw for another, but he also threw two interceptions.

-Pratt passed for 296 yards and three touchdowns for the Green Wave (0-1).
-He also ran for another score.
+Pratt passed for 296 yards and three touchdowns for the Green Wave.
+He also ran for a score.

-Oklahoma had the Green Wave painted on the 25-yard lines, and Sooners fans cheered when Tulane’s players ran onto the field before the game.
+“Really proud of the effort,” Tulane coach Willie Fritz said.
+“Obviously, we didn’t come down here to play close.
+But we could have won the game.
+If we would had played better in the first half, I think we would have had a much better opportunity to do it.
+But we’re going to be able to watch the tape and build on it.”

 Tulane opened the scoring on a 6-yard touchdown pass from Pratt to Cameron Carroll.
 The Green Wave went up 14-7 in the first quarter on a 15-yard touchdown run by Jaetavian Toles.

-Oklahoma scored the next 30 points and took a 37-14 lead into the break.
+Oklahoma scored the next 30 points.
 Brkic made three field goals in the second quarter.
-His second was a 51-yarder, and then he closed the half with a career-high 56-yarder.
+His second was a 51-yarder, and he closed the half with a career-long 56-yarder.
 It was the longest field goal for an Oklahoma kicker since 1977.

 Pratt scored on a 4-yard keeper, and the Green Wave got the 2-point conversion to make it 37-22.

-Tulane trimmed its deficit to 40-28 when Pratt threw a 5-yard touchdown pass to Carroll.
+Tulane cut it to 40-28 on Pratt’s 5-yard touchdown pass to Carroll.
 Pratt stumbled and fell in the backfield on the 2-point try.

 Brkic missed a 31-yard field goal, giving Tulane a shot late.
 Pratt’s 5-yard touchdown pass to Will Wallace made it 40-35 with 2:18 remaining, and Tulane recovered the onside kick before failing to score.